 It’s also necessary to counter the growing tide of “SSI-washing,” where we’re seeing more and more organizations jump on the bandwagon by claiming their solution/system/product is self-sovereign, when it isn’t.

-To clear up some of these misconceptions, I wanted to outline what we at Evernym see as the three core pillars of SSI:
+To clear up some of these misconceptions, I wanted to outline what we at Evernym see as the three core pillars of self-sovereign identity:

 1. Secure connections